 It has been written that those who live by the sword, die by the sword.
 Morrison lived his life in the moment, intuitively sensing that his Dionysian journey would soon end.
 He died at age 27, a member of the ill-fated ‘Curse of 27 Club,’ and, ironically, like the lyrics to one of his songs, he broke on through to the other side, with a drink in one hand, and perhaps singing “This is the end, my friend.”

 Maxim W. Furek is an avid student of the paranormal.
 His eclectic background includes aspects of psychology, addictions, mental health, and music journalism.
 His most recent work is Sheppton: The Myth, Miracle & Music.

-Maxim has been interviewed on paranormal programs including Midnight in the Desert, Exploring the Bizarre, Darkness Radio, Darkness on the Edge of Town, and Dark Sun Rising Para-X Radio.
+Maxim has been interviewed on paranormal programs including Midnight in the Desert, Exploring the Bizarre, Darkness Radio, Darkness on the Edge of Town, Dark Sun Rising, and Para-X Radio.